Docs

 06

-Desktop GUI application
+Desktop GUI + CLI

 Looking for a managed cloud SAST?

 VirtualSpace AppSec is entirely local.
-The binary scanner, the AI engine, and the code review panel all run on your machine.
+The scanner, the AI engine, and the code review panel all run on your machine.
 Nothing leaves your device except a license check.
 If you need a hosted SaaS scanner, this is not the product you want.

 Get started